Ancient Albatross Award

-Master Chief Johnson assumed the responsibilities of Command Master Chief at Coast Guard Air Station Detroit in July of 2016.
-He is from Riverside, CA and a 1990 graduate of Riverside Polytechnic High School.
-He completed Coast Guard Basic Training in 1991 and graduated from the Coast Guard Aviation Technical Training Center in Elizabeth City, NC in 1995.
+Master Chief Young assumed the responsibilities of Training Quota Manager for the Office of Aeronautical Engineering in June of 2018 and is and the Coast Guard’s 13th Enlisted Ancient Albatross.
+He was born in Portland, Oregon, and is the son of a Coast Guard Physician Assistant CWO4 (ret).
+He is a 1992 graduate of Novato High School, Novato, CA. He completed Coast Guard Basic Training in 1992 and graduated from the Coast Guard Aviation Technical Training Center in Elizabeth City, NC in 1995.

-Master Chief Johnson is a graduate of the Coast Guard Chief Petty Officer Academy and the Senior Enlisted Leadership Course at the Coast Guard Academy in New London, CT.
-He has earned a Bachelor of Science Degree in Homeland Security from Indiana State University and a Master of Science Degree with Distinction in Aeronautics from Embry Riddle Aeronautical University.
-He also completed the Viterbi School of Engineering’s Professional Aviation Safety Management Fellowship at the University of Southern California.
-Master Chief Johnson has flown over 2300 flight hours and was a Flight Examiner on the HH-65A, B and MH-65C model helicopters.
-His personal awards include the Coast Guard Commendation Medal, three Coast Guard Achievement Medals, nine Coast Guard Good Conduct Medals and various other personal and unit awards.
+Master Chief Young is a graduate of the Coast Guard Chief Petty Officers Academy and the Senior Enlisted Leadership Course at the Coast Guard Academy in New London, CT.
+His personal awards include five Coast Guard Achievement Medals, nine Coast Guard Good Conduct Medals, the Coast Guard Sea Service Ribbon and various other personal and unit awards.